162nd Wing: History

-During the 1980s the unit received its fourth Outstanding Unit Citation and the Spaatz Trophy.
+During the 1980s the unit received its fourth Air Force Outstanding Unit Award and the Spaatz Trophy.
 The Spaatz Trophy recognized the 162nd Fighter Wing as the outstanding Air National Guard unit in the United States.

 In 1985, the unit began a dual training mission using a mixture of F-16 Fighting Falcon and its A-7 aircraft.
 With the A-7s being retired from the inventory, conversion from the A-7D/K started in 1986 when the group started to receive older F-16A aircraft from other USAF units.

 The mission of the unit was to train combat-ready pilots for the Air National Guard (Replacement Training Unit or RTU), but the older F-16A Block 5 airframes were not quite suited to fulfill this mission.
 Therefore, a number of more modern F-16A block 15 airframes were introduced in the squadron after 1989 to be able to maintain a more modern training syllabus.
 The last of the A-7Ds were retired in 1992.

 In 1987, the group was awarded the Sistema de Cooperacion Entre Las Fuerzas Aereas Americanas (SICOFAA), the Safety Award of the Americas.
 In 1989 the Netherlands and the United States formally agreed to use the 162nd Fighter Group's first-rate facilities and people to train Dutch fighter pilots in the F-16 aircraft.
-In 1990 the unit received its fifth Air Force Outstanding Unit Citation.
+In 1990 the unit received its fifth Air Force Outstanding Unit Award.
 Midsummer 1991 saw the retirement of all its A-7D aircraft.
 Now the unit flies the F-16A/B/C/D and the newer F-16E/F Fighting Falcon aircraft plus a single C-26A Metroliner light transport aircraft.